EU bank bailout roulette awaits Monte dei Paschi investors

 “These changes are however not the result of an inconsistent assessment but of the Commission’s attempt to reflect in its assessment and rules the changing circumstances in the markets in which banks operate,” he said.

-As the number of programs swelled, harmonizing approaches became more challenging.
+As the number of programmes swelled, harmonising approaches became more challenging.
 “It would have meant all three institutions going back to consult with their respective teams,” he said.
 “In practice it was extremely difficult.”

 Differences in bailouts depend on place as well as timing.